 Construction & Forestry segment

-In the fiscal third quarter, Deere’s (DE) Construction & Forestry segment reported revenue of $3 billion, a 100% rise compared to the same quarter of the previous year, in which it reported revenue of $1.5 billion.
+In the fiscal second quarter, Deere & Company’s (DE) Construction & Forestry segment reported revenue of $2.7 billion, an 84% rise compared to the same quarter of the previous year, in which it reported revenue of $1.5 billion.
 The quarter saw the segment’s highest second-quarter revenue in the past five years.

-Investors looking to hold Deere indirectly may want to opt for the First Trust Indxx Global Agriculture ETF (FTAG), which has invested 9.7% of its portfolio in Deere.
-The fund’s other holdings include DowDuPont (DWDP), Bunge (BG), and CF Industries Holdings (CF), with weights of 10.7%, 2.1%, and 2.7%, respectively, as of August 20.
+Investors looking to hold Deere indirectly may want to opt for the First Trust Indxx Global Agriculture ETF (FTAG), which has invested 4.3% of its portfolio in Deere.
+The fund’s other holdings include DowDuPont (DWDP), Bunge Limited (BG), and CF Industries Holdings (CF) at weights of 9.5%, 2.0%, and 1.9%, respectively, as of May 18.